 Everyone absolutely loved it and it was a complete hit.
 We totally recommend this dessert if you’re heading out somewhere and need to bring something along because it takes no time at all but is seriously impressive.

-If you want to give the recipe a watch, head on over to our Facebook page to watch the video.
+If you want to give the recipe a watch, head on over to our Facebook page to watch the video or watch the video above.

 Epic Vegan Chocolate Tart